 Any applicant who does not fulfill the terms and/or conditions of the award:

-- Shall be ineligible to apply for any future Legacy Grants until the unfulfilled terms and/or conditions have been met, (Adopted by the National Board, October 1999), or the award is returned to the Legacy Fund; and
+- Shall be ineligible to apply for any future Legacy Grant until the unfulfilled terms and/or conditions have been met (Adopted by the National Board, October 1999), or the award is returned to the Legacy Fund Grants Program; and

 - Shall have its future Chapter or District allocations from the Legacy Fund set off from the amount of the grant that remains unpaid.
 (Legacy Fund Steering Committee, 1990).